Ziaire Williams: Professional career

-Memphis Grizzlies (2021–present)
+Memphis Grizzlies (2021–2024)

 On July 29, 2021, Williams was selected with the tenth overall pick in the 2021 NBA draft by the New Orleans Pelicans, then traded to the Memphis Grizzlies.
-After missing 14 consecutive games due to an ankle injury and a stint in the NBA’s COVID–19 protocols, Williams got his first career start on January 6, 2022, recording 14 points and two steals in a 118–88 win over the Pistons.
+After missing 14 consecutive games due to an ankle injury and a stint in the NBA's COVID-19 protocols, Williams got his first career start on January 6, 2022, recording 14 points and two steals in a 118–88 win over the Pistons.
 On February 2, Williams set a career-high with 21 points in a 120–108 win over the New York Knicks.
 He then tied that record on February 24, in a 114–119 loss to the Minnesota Timberwolves.
 During the first round of the playoffs, the Grizzlies faced the Timberwolves.
 Williams made his playoff debut on April 16, scoring four points in a 117–130 Game 1 loss.
 The Grizzlies ended up winning the series in six games, but were eliminated during the second round by the Golden State Warriors in six games.

 Williams missed the first 24 games of the 2022–23 season with a right knee injury.
 He made his season debut on December 7, recording four points, six rebounds, three assists and two steals in a 123–102 win over the Oklahoma City Thunder.

+Brooklyn Nets (2024–present)

+On July 19, 2024, Williams was traded to the Brooklyn Nets alongside a second-round pick in exchange for Mamadi Diakite and the draft rights to Nemanja Dangubić.
+He made 63 appearances (45 starts) for Brooklyn during the 2024–25 NBA season, averaging 10.0 points, 4.6 rebounds, and 1.3 assists.
+On June 30, 2025, Williams re-signed with the Nets on a two-year, $12.5 million contract.